CodyReichert/awesome-cl/README.md

 * [array-operations](https://github.com/bendudson/array-operations) - a collection of functions and macros for manipulating Common Lisp arrays and performing numerical calculations with them.
 [MIT][200].
 * [cl-geometry](https://github.com/Ramarren/cl-geometry/) - a system for two dimensional computational geometry for Common Lisp.
 [MIT][200].
 * [clem](https://github.com/slyrus/clem) - a matrix library.
 [BSD_2Clause][17].
+* [physical-quantities](https://github.com/mrossini-ethz/physical-quantities) - a library that provides a numeric type with optional unit and/or uncertainty for computations with automatic error propagation.
+GPL2

 Parallelism and Concurrency
 ===========================